openstack-archive/python-tatuclient/doc/source/user/bindings.rst

 No Authentication
 -----------------

-Below is a sample of interaction with a non authenticated designate:
+Below is a sample of interaction with a non authenticated tatu:

 .. code-block:: python

    #!/usr/bin/env python

-   from designateclient.v1 import Client
+   from tatuclient.v1 import Client

    # Create an instance of the client, providing the endpoint directly
    client = Client(